Viçosa, Minas Gerais: Foundation

 In 1911 the municipality would be called simply Viçosa.
 The distance from the train station to the city center made it difficult to board and disembark passengers, since it was only possible to get there by ox cart, carriages and other means.
 This situation lasted for almost 30 years, until the Leopoldina station was transferred to the city center, and its inauguration took place on August 21, 1914, when the local population had already reached two thousand inhabitants.
 From there the city was finally linked to the capital of the country, Rio de Janeiro.
 With the construction of the railway station near the central part of the city, consolidated by the construction of the new Mother Church of Saint Rita, the center expanded, and in its surroundings commerce, hotels and new residences, mainly of eclectic design, began to be established.
 The growth around the railway station is a common pattern among the cities of Zona da Mata, Minas Gerais.

 With this new connection between the city of Viçosa and the coast, the first families who would form the Lebanese and Italian colony arrived in the city.
 Some Lebanese came as peddlers and began trading in fabrics, haberdashery and footwear, which was an insignificant trade until the mid-twentieth century.
 Also at the same time the first Italians arrived, who were mostly craftsmen, tailors, and coppersmiths.
 Although small, along with the black population, these groups participated actively in the development of Viçosa.
 They brought their customs, their beliefs and their values, enriching the local cultural heritage.

 In 1908 the House of Charity of Viçosa (Casa de Caridade de Viçosa) was founded, which is today the Hospital São Sebastião (initially built at Avenue Bueno Brandão, only moving to the present location at Rua Tenente Kummel, with the end of the building construction in 1930).
-In 1922 the Regional Hospital was inaugurated at Afonso Pena Street (as part of the Public Health Plan of the then President of the State of Minas Gerais, Dr. Arthur Bernardes).
+In 1922 the Regional Hospital was inaugurated at Afonso Pena Street (as part of the Public Health Plan of the then President of the State of Minas Gerais, Dr. Artur Bernardes).

 In 1913, a private company was founded with capital from shares, with the name of Gymnasio de Viçosa (the institution that gave rise to the current Doctor Raimundo Alves Torres State School, Escola Estadual Doutor Raimundo Alves Torres – ESEDRAT), in Praça Silviano Brandão.
 In 1917 the Nossa Senhora do Carmo Normal School was founded in Viçosa (now Carmo College) run by the Carmelite Sisters of Divine Providence and was attached to it for a short time before separating and dedicating itself exclusively to female education.
 Most significantly, both have become benchmarks of high educational quality in the city and region.